Canon 1D vs G1X

 Review summary: Canon 1D vs G1X

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D or the Canon G1 X – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D:

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/16000s vs 1/4000s) to freeze action.